Flux trapping in NbTiN strips: Threshold field for inducing the first vortex in superconducting NbTiN strips

-\section{Threshold field for inducing the first vortex in superconducting NbTiN strips}
+\section{Threshold field for inducing the first vortex in superconducting \NoCaseChange{NbTiN} strips}

-From Fig. \ref{fig:fig2} it is clear that in the absence of pinning, the first vortex is expected to settle in the center of the strip, where the Gibbs free energy develops a local minimum as the magnetic field increases.
-Several models have been proposed for the threshold field in the absence of pinning.
-Likharev proposed that the first vortex in a strip is trapped once it is absolutely stable \cite{Likharev1971}.
-This corresponds to the field at which the Gibbs free energy in eq.~\ref{eq:G1} becomes zero or smaller, first happening at the center of the strip.
-This condition leads to
+Figure \ref{fig:fig2} shows that, in the absence of pinning, the first vortex enters at the strip center, where the Gibbs free energy develops a local minimum as the applied magnetic field increases.
+Several models for the threshold field have been proposed \cite{Maksimova_1998, Kuznetsov_Eremenko_Trofimov_1999, Likharev1971, Clem1998, Kuit2008, Kuit2009}.
+Likharev \cite{Likharev1971} argued that a vortex becomes trapped once it is absolutely stable, corresponding to the field at which the Gibbs free energy $G_v$ in Eq. \eqref{eq:Gv} becomes zero or negative.
+For a vortex at the strip center, this condition gives

-$B_L$ reflects the competition between the magnetic energy and the self-energy of a vortex in the strip, and it is independent of $\Lambda$ because both contributions scale identically with $\Lambda$.
+The threshold field $B_L$ reflects the competition between the magnetic energy and self-energy of a vortex in the strip.
+It is independent of the Pearl length $\Lambda$, since both contributions scale identically with $\Lambda$.

-Clem \cite{Clem1998} proposed an alternative criterion, defining the threshold field as the field at a local minimum first appears in the Gibbs free energy, rendering the vortex metastable.
-This criterion leads to
+Clem \cite{Clem1998} defined the threshold field as the field where a \emph{local} minimum first appears in the Gibbs free energy, rendering the vortex metastable.
+This leads to

-Kuit et al.~\cite{Kuit2008} introduced a model that incorporates the generation of vortex-antivortex pairs just below the critical temperature, in addition to the contributions considered in the previous section.
+Kuit \textit{et al.} \cite{Kuit2008, Kuit2009} introduced a model that incorporates vortex-antivortex pair generation just below the critical temperature, in addition to the contributions considered above.
 Their analysis yields

-Notably, $B_K$ and $B_C$ solely depend on the width of the strip $W$, whereas $B_L$ includes an additional logarithmic dependence on the ratio $W/r_c$.
-Experimentally, we identify the threshold field $B_m$ as the highest field in which a strip is cooled without inducing a vortex .
-In Fig. \ref{fig:fig3}, we compare the threshold fields of strips with different width $W$ from S2 to the predictions of these models.
-We focus on S2 because, as we discuss below, S1 traps a small number of vortices at fields significantly below the expected threshold fields, likely due to the presence of a few strong pinning sites.
-Our method for determining $B_m$ differs from previous studies\cite{Stan2004,Kuit2008,Ge2023}, which extrapolate the high field linear dependence to zero vortices in the strip.
-Such an extrapolation underestimates the observed threshold field \cite{Bronson2006} as we will further show below.
+Notably, $B_K$ and $B_C$ depend only on the strip width $W$, whereas $B_L$ also depends logarithmically on the ratio $W/r_c$.

+In Fig. \ref{fig:fig3}, we compare the measured threshold fields $B_m$ of strips with varying width $W$ from sample S2 to the theoretical predictions.
+Here, we define the threshold field $B_m$ as the highest applied field at which cooling a strip does not nucleate a vortex.
+We focus on S2 because sample S1 exhibits vortex entry at fields well below the expected thresholds, likely due to a few strong pinning sites.
+Our method for determining $B_m$ differs from previous studies \cite{Stan2004,Kuit2008,Kuit2009,Ge2023}, which estimate the threshold by extrapolating the high-field linear dependence of vortex number to zero.
+Such extrapolation underestimates the threshold field \cite{Bronson2006}, as we will show below.